Silvio Berlusconi diagnosed with leukemia, Italian newspaper reports - KTVZ

 Berlusconi returned to frontline politics in 2022 when he won a seat in Italy’s Senate, representing the northern municipality of Monza.

+He was separately hospitalized last week for “routine checks,” his spokesman told CNN without providing further details.

-A year earlier he was hospitalized for treatment for the symptoms of long Covid-19, according to the press office of his Forza Italia party.
-He spent time in the hospital in 2020 after contracting the coronavirus.
+In 2021 he was hospitalized for treatment for the symptoms of long Covid-19, according to the press office of his Forza Italia party.
+He also spent time in the hospital the previous year after contracting the coronavirus, and has had a number of other health concerns, including a 2016 heart surgery to replace an aortic valve.

 The-CNN-Wire